vipinvkmenon/terraform-exporter-btp/docs/install.md

 # Installation

 Download the binary from from the [releases ](https://github.com/SAP/terraform-exporter-btp/releases) section of the GitHub repository.

 Select the version that you want to use and download the binary that fits your operating system from the `assets` of the release.
 We recommend using the latest version.

 ## Local Build

-If you contribute to the Terraform Exporter for SAP BTP or you need a fix that has not been added to a released version, you may want to do a local build:
+If you contribute to the btptf CLI or you need a fix that has not been added to a released version, you may want to do a local build:

-1. Open the Terraform Exporter for SAP BTP from the [GitHub repository](https://github.com/SAP/terraform-exporter-btp) in the VS Code Editor.
+1. Open the code of the btptf CLI cloned from the [GitHub repository](https://github.com/SAP/terraform-exporter-btp) in the VS Code Editor.

 2. We have set up a [devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial), so reopen the repository in the devcontainer.